treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/logging.md

 FileLogger.Layout="%d %5P [%t] %m%n"
 ```

-When a log was generated, date and time will be inserted there and tagged with '%d' in the log layout.
+When a log was generated, date and time will be inserted there and tagged with '%d' in the log layout.<br>
 The date format is specified in the FileLogger.DateTimeFormat parameter.
-The format that can be specified is the same value to the argument of QDateTime::toString().
+The format that can be specified is the same value as the argument of QDateTime::toString().
 Please refer to the [Qt document](http://doc.qt.io/qt-5/qdatetime.html){:target="_blank"} for further detail.

 ```ini
 # Specify the date-time format of FileLogger, see also QDateTime